 1. Decide on an approach to your projections.

-There are two main approaches to financial projections: top-down and bottom-up.
+There are two main approaches: top-down and bottom-up.
 Each approach is generally used at a different stage in a business’s growth and has its benefits and drawbacks.

 With either approach, on-target projections aren’t based only on financial data.
 The business’s cash inflows and outflows depend on factors including product pricing, promotion, the level of customer demand, and the number of competitors in the market.
 So for startups, in particular, it’s important to understand your potential market and to know your competition.